KulaniPavithri/fermentors-react-colorifix/README.md

 2. Displaying details of fermentation runs, I assumed the data of event properties, and status of the fermentation run are more sensible to the user
 3. This implementation focused mainly on developing given main functionalities
 4. See Fermentor-functionalities.pdf for screenshots of the main functionalities
-5. User interface design and UX experience can be improved in many ways - pagination, navigation, responsiveness, etc. Due to time constraints I didn't have time to focus on those areas
+5. User interface design and UX experience can be improved in many ways - pagination, navigation, responsiveness, cross browser functionality, etc. Due to time constraints I didn't have time to focus on those areas

 Rough Timeline of project implementation
   - Analysis of requirements and indentification of main features and functionalities - 15 min